MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_data.md

 ### Mount single files

-A single file can be mounted into a container by explicitly specifying the file.
-In this example, the container-share directory include several files, however the test.txt file specified in the `docker` run command.
+A single file can be mounted into a container by explicitly specifying the file name.
+In this example, the directory being shared includes many files, however only the 'config.ini' file is available inside of the container.

 ```
-docker run -it -v c:\container-share\test.txt windowsservercore cmd
+docker run -it -v c:\container-share\config.ini windowsservercore cmd
 ```

 Inside the running container, only the test.txt file is visible.